- Understanding what itís all about.

 What we do first:

 We discuss with our client the issue they are having and verify the problem as they see it.
 Many times what appears to be a problem is an effect of something further up the line.
 Verify that the problem is just a component or a wiring issue.
 Knowledge of how the house was built and construction standards of the time are a must.

 Figure out the section of the house wiring system or parts affected with the problem.

-We ask if the electrical problem encompass more than one light fixture or a single appliance or outlet.
+We ask if the electrical problem encompasses more than one light fixture or a single appliance or outlet.